ingo/ingo.github.io/_recipes/gravlax.md

 title: Gravlax
 ---

-Perfect for a special occasion or just a fancy brunch!Gravlax is a traditional Nordic dish made from raw salmon that's been cured with salt, sugar, and dill.
-It's a time-consuming process, but the result is a deliciously flavorful and unique dish that's perfect for a special occasion or just a fancy brunch!
+Perfect for a special occasion or just a fancy brunch!
+Gravlax is a traditional Nordic dish made from raw salmon that's been cured with salt, sugar, and dill.
+It's a time-consuming process, but the result is a deliciously flavorful and unique dish.

 ### Ingredients